Orthopedic Spine Surgeon Fort Lauderdale, FL

 - Total joint replacement

-What’s more, an orthopaedic spine surgeon follows the patient all the way from prevention through diagnosis, treatment, to rehabilitation.
-Regardless of the treatment, weather it is non-operative or operative treatment of the spine, the patient will remain under the direct supervision of the spine specialist.
+What’s more, an orthopaedic spine surgeon follows the patient all the way from prevention through diagnosis, treatment, and rehabilitation.
+Regardless of the treatment, whether it is non-operative or operative treatment of the spine, the patient will remain under the direct supervision of the spine specialist.
 Additionally, the spine surgeon will continue to have contact with the patient with follow-up visits and follow the progress of the patient through rehabilitation, especially after surgery.

 What types of conditions does Dr. Hepler treat?

 As an orthopedic spine surgeon in Broward County, Dr. Hepler treats a broad variety of conditions affecting the back, including: